Indonesia History, Language and Culture

 History of Indonesia

-A century later, under the auspices of the Dutch government, the Dutch East India company moved in, establishing the city of Batavia (now Jakarta), taking over major trade routes, and eventually establishing colonial rule over the archipelago.
+A century later in 1602, the Dutch established the Dutch East India Company (VOC), took over major trade routes and eventually established colonial rule over the archipelago.

 The subsequent surrender of Japan at the end of the war lead the then-president Sukarno to pronounce Indonesia's independence on 17 August 1945, but democracy was quickly replaced by an increasingly authoritarian regime with power residing ultimately with the president and a series of appointed councils.
 To unify this disjointed collection of kingdoms and sultanates, the Sukarno regime launched a massive propaganda campaign based on concepts of national heroes and national identity.

 In 1965, General Suharto seized control in a military coup and brutally suppressed opposition in a reign lasting until 1998.
-The independent islands of West Irian (part of New Guinea) and East Timor were annexed and landless peasants from Muslim majority islands were strategically settled on other islands.
+The independent islands of West Irian and East Timor were annexed, and farmers from Muslim majority islands were strategically settled on other islands.

 Did you know?